EverythingElseWasAlreadyTaken/FABulous_tutorial/README.md

 1.  **Examine the Register File:**
     - Open a file browser and change into the `RegFile` directory under `demo/Tiles/`.
     - Open `RegFile_32x4.v` which contains the BEL (Basic Element) and study how the two configuration bits `ConfigBits` are used.
-    - Note the commented lines 17 and 18 that specify symbolic names for the configuration bits.
+        - _Note_: the commented lines 17 and 18 that specify symbolic names for the configuration bits.
+    - Take a look at the Tile CSV and swtichmatirx list file
+        - The `RegFile.csv` describes the tile interconnect
+        - The `RegFile_switch_matrix.list` describes the internal routing, the switch matrix, of the tile
+            - Can you spot how the BELs are connected?
+        - _Note_: We use include directives to define common interconnects for all tiles. -> Check the Base files!
     - You may also check the `LUT4AB` tile as another example.

 2.  **Understanding the Architecture:**